facebook/react/docs/docs/tutorial.md

 #### Events

 React attaches event handlers to components using a camelCase naming convention.
-We attach an onKeyUp handler to the text field, check if the user has entered text and pressed the enter key and then clear the form fields.
+We attach an onSubmit handler to the form that clear the form fields if the user has entered text in both.

 `React.autoBind()` is a simple way to ensure that a method is always bound to its component.
 Inside the method, `this` will be bound to the component instance.